Minneapolis Schools with Business Degree Programs

 Bachelor of Science in Business

 Undergraduate students can choose from one of ten business majors.
 For example, the accounting program focuses on gathering, analyzing and presenting financial information.
 The U of M accounting program offers several different specializations, such as financial accounting, business accounting and income taxation.
 The supply chain and operations management program is focused on training students to understand the logistical processes that go into business supply chains while training them to improve and maintain these processes.
-Topics of study include mathematics, business statistics and supply chain operations strategies.
-Study-abroad or another form of international experience is required for completion of the program.
+Topics of study include transportation and logistics, service management and supply chain operations strategies.
 Also, the entrepreneurial management program gives students the training and skills to start and operate a business.
-Along with the study of business practices and economic functions, students study marketing principles and tax issues and learn to create business models.
+Along with the study of business practices and economic functions, students study marketing principles, sales management and learn to create business models.

 Master of Business Administration

 The full-time MBA program can be completed in two years while students enrolled in the part-time MBA program can complete their requirements at their own pace.
 Students participate in hands-on projects which allow them to apply classroom learning to real-life situations.
-Courses may include business formation, enterprise systems, managerial accounting, marketing management, negotiation strategies and business intelligence.
+Courses may include strategic management, business ethics, managerial accounting, marketing management, managerial economics and organizational leadership.

 This combined 3-year degree is offered through Carlson and the U of M's Humphrey Institute of Public Affairs and is for students who wish to work with public policy and management.
-Several topics in the required courses include planning economics, financial accounting, survey research, regional economic analysis, organizational behavior and information technology management.
+Several topics in the required courses include planning economics, financial accounting, survey research, financial analysis, organizational management and marketing.
 Two internships, one for the MPP and one for the MBA, are required during the summer terms.

 This is a combined program that allows students to obtain both a law degree and an MBA simultaneously in four years.
 This program is ideal for individuals interested in corporate law, corporate real estate and business consulting.
 Law electives, summer clerkships and writing assignments are required in addition to the general MBA curriculum.